FerdawsAnzer/Whac-AmoleGame/README.md

 Features:
 🎯 Randomly appearing moles
-⏳ Countdown timer for a challenging experience
-⚡ Fast-paced gameplay with increasing difficulty
 📊 Score tracking to compete for the highest score
 🖱️ Click-based interaction for quick reflexes